Logo Cinema ResidencyLogo Cinema ResidencyLogo Cinema Residency

 Participation fee

-It includes the full five-day workshop taking place from May 11 to May 15, 2026, with James V. Hart and Christopher Vogler, accommodation and meals for the entire residency, and access to the Open Day on May 16, 2026.
+It includes the full five-day workshop taking place from May 11 to May 15, 2026, with James V. Hart (in person), Claire Dobbin (in person) and Christopher Vogler (online with 1to1 sessions), accommodation and meals for the entire residency (from May 10 to May 16), and access to the Cinema Screenwriting Lab on May 16, 2026.

 Beyond the professional training, the fee also covers the complete residency experience: a seaside location in Puglia, time spent in nature, shared meals, team-building moments and relaxed evening gatherings where writers and mentors can continue conversations in an informal setting.